 (An alternative method of encouraging upright growth is to tie a string from the young plant to the first wire).
 Then spread out the roots in the planting hole and fill it with soil, watering when the hole is half full and setting the vine at the same depth at which it originally grew, or an inch or so deeper.

 Then you may spread some compost, rotted manure, or fertilizer on top of the soil in a circle about a foot from the plant’s stem.
-If rabbits are a problem in your area either fence the whole planting or use the guards described in this article.
+If rabbits are a problem in your area, either fence the whole planting or use the guards described in this article.
 Then mulch the whole planting with organic material like straw, salt hay, or shredded bark to keep weeds down and conserve moisture.

-How to Grow Grapes?
+How Do Grow Grapes?

-While the grape vines are growing they will not need much feeding or watering.
-You may find that good mulch takes care of you’re watering needs, though if you need to warm up the soil early in spring to promote growth you may want to pull the mulch aside at that time and replace it in early summer.
+While the grape vines are growing, they will not need much feeding or watering.
+You may find that good mulch takes care of you’re watering needs, though if you need to warm up the soil early in spring to promote growth, you may want to pull the mulch aside at that time and replace it in early summer.
 Although some growers never feed their grapes at all, grapes do in fact like some nitrogen.

-Moreover top dress the soil with well-rotted manure or fertilizer in early spring, gradually widening the dressed circle to about eight feet for a mature vine.
+Moreover, top dress the soil with well-rotted manure or fertilizer in early spring, gradually widening the dressed circle to about eight feet for a mature vine.
 I can’t give an exact formula for feeding, not knowing you’re soil or which grapes you are growing, but try working in up to one bushel of manure and perhaps a pound or two of granite dust or half a pound of 10-10-10 for each mature plant, increasing the amount only if the foliage lacks a good green color or the vines are not growing as vigorously as they should be.

 The most important things to do for your grapes are the initial training and after that, annual pruning.
 Grapes that are left untrained and unpruned turn into a mass of tangled vines that are mostly old and unproductive wood.
 You’ll get a much better crop if you prune regularly; even a vine grown on an arbor for ornament will be healthier and more attractive and will put less strain on its support structure if it’s pruned each year.